 - limiting contact with other individuals as much as practicable

 ACOG understands that many pregnant individuals are experiencing increased stress due to COVID-19.
-When counseling pregnant individuals about COVID-19, it is important to acknowledge that these are unsettling times (see How can I help my pregnant and postpartum patients manage stress, anxiety, and depression?) and to encourage patients to communicate regularly with the health care team.
+When counseling pregnant individuals about COVID-19, it is important to acknowledge that these are unsettling times (see FAQ How can I help my pregnant and postpartum patients manage stress, anxiety, and depression?) and to encourage patients to communicate regularly with their health care team.
 Clinicians are encouraged to share ACOG’s patient resources as appropriate.

 Testing is critical for risk mitigation, data collection, and directing critical resources, including PPE.
 CDC has published guidance for who should be tested, but decisions about testing are at the discretion of state and local health departments and individual clinicians.
 Clinicians should work with their state and local health departments to coordinate testing through public health laboratories, or to work with clinical or commercial laboratories.